giminni/docker-grav/README.md

 ## Building the image from Dockerfile

 To build the image from the command line a local bash script `(<PROJECT__ROOT>/grav_build.sh)` is needed.

 This script as a lot of presetted arguments.
-The first argument is mandatory if not set the script emits a usage string.
+The first argument is mandatory if not set, the script emits a usage string.

-Here an example how to create a user `(grav)` and build the latest grav+admin development package.
+Here an example, how to create a user `(grav)` and build the latest grav+admin development package.

 ```bash
 <PROJECT__ROOT>./grav_build.sh grav grav-admin testing